bhawnaniankit/InkSpire/README.md

-# Medium Clone
+# InkSpire

-This project is a clone of the popular blogging platform Medium, built with React, Tailwind CSS, Hono for serverless backend, TypeScript, a custom npm package, Prisma as the ORM, PostgreSQL as the database, and `acclerate` for connection pooling.
+This project is a blogging platform like Medium, built with React, Tailwind CSS, Hono for serverless backend, TypeScript, a custom npm package, Prisma as the ORM, PostgreSQL as the database, and `acclerate` for connection pooling.

 ## Features